 All Food Business Operators have to comply with the laid down rules and regulations under the FSSAI Act.
 These are statutory requirements.
 And FSSAI may conduct random checks or tests of the product or the process.
 This Food Safety Official, generally, inspects the facility, safety as well as the quality of the food product or process.
 He has the authority to check the working conditions along with the food handling techniques of the operators or employees.

 Thereafter, he ascertains that whether the business is compliant or not with the regulations as set by the Food Authority, using a checklist.
 Based on the checklist, the Official marks the “FBO” accordingly as:

 - Compliance (C)

 Additionally, the Official might issue an Improvement Notice, suggesting the areas that need rectification.
 If the FBO fails to conform to these, the Official sends a Show Cause Notice.

-This Notice mentions a date of hearing by when the FBO has to prove, supported with documentary evidence, why it could not undertake the amendments.
-In case the proofs are rejected, or the FBO fails to respond to the Improvement Notice, within the stipulated time, the Official may cancel its License.
+This Notice mentions a date of hearing by when the FBO has to prove, with the support of documentary evidence, as to why it could not undertake the amendments.
+In case the proofs are rejected, or the FBO fails to respond to the Improvement Notice, within the stipulated time, the Official may cancel it’s License.

 The aggrieved FBO has the option to file an Appeal with the State Commissioner for Food Safety.